-Most of what I learned and remember is that conventional wisdom is not to think out of the box, but to claim thinking out of the box until you are in a position to actually do so, by which time it may be too late.
-Now with a degree I would have hurled at the closest target, had it any weight, I am hoping for a less educated and more educating decade.
-Learning to be inspired and hopefully one day, be inspiring.
-Get closer to what it means to be me and yet be productive ( ha ha).
+I am learning to be inspired and hopefully one day, be inspiring.
+Get closer to what it means to be me and yet be productive.
 If that were not a tall order in itself, learning to be happy now and not wait for a time, place or position in the world in the unforeseen future, I hoped to be.

-🙂 I find that actors, directors, movies have inspired me, even when I didn’t take notice.
+In my blog posts I write about current affairs, poetry usually inspired by the heart-breaking current affairs or sometimes my vivid dreams, the world of entertainment, actors, directors, movies have inspired me, even when I didn’t take notice.
 Good books make me happy and perhaps I can tell others why they did.
 I think both Calvin and Hobbes have made me question life more than the intricacies of the human brain.

-Note: I realized that it was not an entirely poor decision to do a PhD.
 Perhaps it is only when we or I am creative and creating something NEW, not merely putting a block on top of another (and all other activities that require shutting the brain off), is that we live without needing a ulterior ‘reason’ to live.
 When we can fulfill the need to be excited and enthusiastic about something, simply by doing something we love.
-If we do that, we don’t feel the need to be needed and have lots of people depend on us, to feel alive and content.
+If we do that, we don’t feel the need to be needed and have other people depend on us, to feel alive and content.
 Or the need for religion or addictions.
-That is a type of life I have thankfully avoided because of my need to do something valuable.
-Thank the Doctor. (yes, Doctor WHO?)
+I am alive and know what I like, thank the Doctor. (yes, Doctor WHO?)